 Pages per Session: The average number of pages viewed per session by website visitors.

-Dwell Time: The average amount of time a visitor spends on a website.
+Dwell Time: The average time a visitor spends on a website.

 Conversion Rates: The percentage of website visitors who take a desired action, such as making a purchase or filling out a form.